ebellocchia/bip_utils/README.md

 ### Construction from public key

-Tthe class can be constructed directly from a public key.
+The class can be constructed directly from a public key.
 The key will be considered a master key since there is no way to recover the key derivation data from the key bytes.\
 Therefore, the returned object will have a depth equal to zero, a zero chain code and parent fingerprint.\
 The constructed class will be a public-only object (see the example in the next paragraph), so it won't support hardened derivation.